grafana/beyla/docs/sources/quickstart/nodejs.md

 variable.
 This will print the traces of your instrumented service in the standard output of Beyla.

-We are also setting the `BEYLA_SERVICE_NAME=quickstart` to properly name the service as reported by the traces and metrics.
+We are also setting the `BEYLA_SERVICE_NAME=quickstart` to properly set the service name in the traces and metrics.
 If we did not set it, Beyla would automatically report the name of the process executable: `node`.

-Please notice that Beyla requires to run with administrative privileges.
+Notice that Beyla requires to run with administrative privileges.

 ```sh
 export BEYLA_SERVICE_NAME=quickstart